Illumina/NirvanaDocumentation/docs/file-formats/custom-annotations.md

 In both cases, the custom annotation file format is a tab-delimited file that is separated into two parts: the header & the data.

 The header is where you can customize how you want the data to appear in the JSON file and provide context about the genome assembly and how
-Nirvana should match the variants.
+Illumina Annotator should match the variants.

-At Illumina, there are usually many components downstream of Nirvana that have to parse our annotations.
+At Illumina, there are usually many components downstream of Illumina Annotator that have to parse our annotations.
 If a customer provides a custom annotation, those downstream tools need to understand more about the data such as:

 * data type (e.g. number, boolean, or a string)
 * data category (e.g. is this an allele count, allele number, allele frequency, etc.)
 * associated population (i.e. if this is an allele frequency)

-For each custom annotation, Nirvana uses this context to create a [JSON schema](https://json-schema.org/) that can be sent to downstream tools.
+For each custom annotation, Illumina Annotator uses this context to create a [JSON schema](https://json-schema.org/) that can be sent to downstream tools.
 If a tool knows that this is an allele frequency, it can validate user input to ensure that it's in the range of [0, 1].

 ## Variant File Format

 :::caution File Format
-Nirvana expects plain text (or gzipped text) files.
+Illumina Annotator expects plain text (or gzipped text) files.
 Using tools like Excel can add extra characters that can break parsing.
 We highly recommend creating and modifying these files with plain text editor like Notepad, Notepad++ or Atom.
 :::

 ### Basic Allele Frequency Example